 Rule two: Try not to keep your phone plugged in the wall overnight or for more than 5-6 hours.
 Keep it plugged in until it says on the phone that its fully charged.
 Stick it on the charger when you get to the absolute bottom and charge it till its completely full.

-The last category of problems is very diverse.
-It's physical damage.
-Physical damage is horrible to your phone.
-Treat it with care.
-Think of your phone as an investment and not a throw toy.
 Decent cell phones are quite pricey as well.
 A cheap cell phone here and a cheap cell phone there really adds up.
 Might as well get a good one and take care of it.
 I've seen damages from LCD screens cracked, flip phones snapped in two, and phones that look like its on the last strings of its life.
 Take care of your phone properly.
 Buy a protective case or a carrying pouch to keep your phone safe.
 This will help a little bit but ultimately it depends on the user.
 Get insurance if you know youre horrible with keeping stuff in working condition.

 Rule Three: Treat your cell phone with care if you want to use it for a long time.
 Buy protective cases for it or a carrying pouch to prolong its life.